xinyad/jekyll-web.io/pages/mydoc/mydoc_traffic_adjustment_fac.md

 $$MSF=\frac{AADT}{MADT}$$

-Weekly Seasonal Factors (SF) are developed by interpolating between the monthly factors for two consecutive months as shown in Equation 2-2.
-The SFs are calculated for each week of the year for each continuous count station and recorded in a Peak Season Factor Report available on FTO website.
+<div style="text-align: justify"> Weekly Seasonal Factors (SF) are developed by interpolating
+between the monthly factors for two consecutive months as shown in Equation 2-2.
+The SFs are calculated for each week of the year for each continuous count station and recorded in a Peak Season Factor Report available on FTO website.</div><br>

 <div style="background:linear-gradient(to right, white 10%, #b0c4de 50%, white 90%)">
 <center><b>Equarion 2-2</b></center>